The Guide to a Romantic Cartagena, Colombia Honeymoon

 What to Pack for a Cartagena Honeymoon

-In addition to your honeymoon basics, couples will want to pack streetwear that can stand up to the heat.
+When it comes to packing your honeymoon luggage, couples will want to bring streetwear that can stand up to the heat.
 Cartagena is also known for its sultry nightlife, so suitable outfits for when you decide to enjoy the city's vibrant dining and dancing scene are a must-pack.
-If traveling during the summer months, pack an umbrella and rain jacket.
+If traveling during the summer months, add an umbrella and rain jacket to your packing checklist.
 Sunscreen, bug spray and sunglasses are all recommended as well.